Max Gresham: Personal life and early career

-Born in Stockbridge, Georgia in 1993, Gresham's racing career started at age 8.
+Born in Stockbridge, Georgia in 1993, Gresham's racing career started at the age of eight.
 He has won track championships at Atlanta Motor Speedway and Charlotte Motor Speedway, and won the Legends Car Semi-Pro National Championship in 2006 at the age of 13.
 He graduated from high school in 2011.

 Racing career

 K&N Pro Series East and ARCA Racing Series

 Starting in 2009 and running through the 2011 racing season, Gresham competed in the K&N Pro Series East, a NASCAR regional touring series, driving for Joe Gibbs Racing.
 He won four races during his career in the K&N Pro Series East, with the first coming at South Boston Speedway in April 2010; he also won once in twelve starts in the ARCA Racing Series, at Mansfield Motorsports Park.

-In 2011, Gresham won the K&N Pro Series East series championship by 63 points over Darrell Wallace Jr. Gresham's K&N Pro Series East championship was the second won by Joe Gibbs Racing, following the team's winning the 2007 series championship with Joey Logano.
+In 2011, Gresham won the K&N Pro Series East series championship by 63 points over Bubba Wallace Gresham's K&N Pro Series East championship was the second won by Joe Gibbs Racing, following the team's winning the 2007 series championship with Joey Logano.